smallrye/smallrye-config/extensions/sources/db/README.md

 * **configsource.db.value-column** name of the column containing the value, default value is "value"
 * **configsource.db.validity** how long to cache values (in seconds), default is 30s

+You can disable the config source by setting this config:

+    io.smallrye.ext.config.source.db.enabled=false

 ### Events

 This config source fires CDI Events on changes